 Of course there are only a few episodes left in the entire series, and there are bigger, deadlier things going on in the Realm.
 There might not be enough time on the show to give any of the Golden Company’s backstory for them, so on Game of Thrones they might be nothing more than the biggest, best, most dependable sellsword company Cersei could buy.

 That would mean their impeccable track record of honoring their contracts would make them a much safer investment than anyone other mercenaries, because while sellswords are only loyal to money and their own pockets, what makes the Golden Company rich is living up to their promise.

 But what good is gold if you can’t spend it?
 And what does your word get you when you’ve been slaughtered by every Dothraki in the world, or burned by dragonflame in your armor, or face being the newest member of the Night King’s army of the dead?

 Jaime convinced Randyll Tarly to fight for House Lannister because they faced a foreign invader who posed an existential risk.
 Cersei might not be asking men who only fight for gold to face an even greater challenge.
 What will keep them standing when certain doom approaches?

-Cersei's money bought her the best soldiers money can buy, but no amount of gold can buy you back your life.
-And the Night King doesn't pay for his soldiers.
+Cersei’s money bought her the best soldiers money can buy, but no amount of gold can buy you back your life.
+And the Night King doesn’t have pay for his soldiers.